Raleigh, Memphis

 Raleigh is a community in north-central Memphis, Tennessee, United States, named for a formerly incorporated town that used to be at its center.
-Raleigh is bordered on the west by the community of Frayser (the boundary being the north-south Illinois Central Railroad tracks, which formed the Memphis city limits until 1975), on the east by the incorporated suburb of Bartlett, on the south by the Wolf River and Interstate 40, and on the north by the Memphis city limits.
+Raleigh is bordered on the west by the community of Frayser (the boundary being the north-south Canadian National Railway tracks, which formed the Memphis city limits until 1975), on the east by the incorporated suburb of Bartlett, on the south by the Wolf River and Interstate 40, and on the north by the Memphis city limits.
 The former town of Raleigh was the first county seat of Shelby County, Tennessee.

 Geography

 Situated along a high bluff on the Wolf River, Raleigh is one of the highest points in the Memphis area.
 The old town's center, which was located around the intersection of today's James Road/Stage Road and Old Austin Peay Highway, had a commanding view of the river.
 Mary Winslow Chapman in her 1977 memoir I Remember Raleigh, provided these vivid descriptions of the Wolf River in its natural state (before channelization):